John Dalberg-Acton, 1st Baron Acton: Professor at Cambridge

-Acton's reputation for learning gradually spread abroad, largely through Gladstone's influence.
+Acton's reputation for learning spread gradually abroad, largely through Gladstone's influence.
 Gladstone found him a valuable political adviser, and in 1892, when the Liberal government came in, Lord Acton was made a lord-in-waiting.
 Finally, in 1895, on the death of Sir John Seeley, Lord Rosebery appointed him to the Regius Professorship of Modern History at Cambridge.
 He delivered two courses of lectures on the French Revolution and on Modern History, along with private tutoring.
 The Cambridge Modern History, though he did not live to see it, was planned under his editorship.

 Death and legacy

 After his health began to fail in 1901, Acton died on 19 June 1902 at his wife's family home in the spa town of Tegernsee, Bavaria, Germany.
 He was buried in a small communal graveyard by Lake Tegernsee, a grave which today lies unmarked, having lost its headstone in the latter half of the 20th century.
 He was succeeded in the title by his son, Richard Lyon-Dalberg-Acton, 2nd Baron Acton.
 His 60,000-volume library, with books full of his own annotations, was purchased prior to his death by Andrew Carnegie in secret, in order to secure the library for Acton's use during his lifetime.
 Upon Lord Acton's death, it was presented to John Morley, who donated it to the University of Cambridge.

-According to Hugh Chisholm, editor of the 1911 Encyclopædia Britannica:
+According to Hugh Chisholm, author of the article in the 1911 Encyclopædia Britannica:

 The Acton School of Business, established in 2002 in Austin, Texas, was named in his honor.